 “This research will underpin the world’s measurement system and ensure the long term stability of the very top level of mass measurement.
 Although the man on the street won’t see much difference — you’ll still get the same 1kg bag of potatoes — these standards will ultimately be used to calibrate the world’s weighing systems, from accurate scientific instruments, right down the chain to domestic scales.”

-Read the full research paper: Toward the redefinition of the kilogram: A measurement of the Planck constant using the NPL Mark II watt balance – published in Metrologia.
+Reference: “Towards the redefinition of the kilogram: a measurement of the Planck constant using the NPL Mark II watt balance” by I A Robinson, 20 December 2011, Metrologia.